At Oscar-qualifying film festival, students found the door open.

 That access turned out to matter more than the screenings alone.

-Schaffers said the most useful parts of Aspen were the panels, networking events and everything surrounding the showcases.
+Schaefers said the most useful parts of Aspen were the panels, networking events and everything surrounding the showcases.
 “The actual networking and meeting people before and after was probably the more important part as a filmmaker and trying to make connections,” he said.

 Race said hearing filmmakers explain everything that almost went wrong with their projects made the work feel less intimidating and more realistic.
 “If they can go through this, we can go through this as well,” she said.

 The films themselves still made clear how high the level was.
-Schaffers said most of the work felt professional, with some projects tied to names and institutions like Dolby and The New York Times.
+Schaefers said most of the work felt professional, with some projects tied to names and institutions like Dolby and The New York Times.

 But he did not come back describing Aspen as a world reserved for other people.